vale-cocoa/Schedule/README.md

 # Schedule

-A description of this package.
+A `protocol` defining functionalities for a schedule.